Canadian Rail Holidays

 East Coast city-hopping

 One of the most iconic train routes in Canada is VIA Rail's The Canadian.
 This train across Canada links Toronto with Vancouver.
 From the Rockies to the Prairies, the route takes in Vancouver, Kamloops, Jasper, Edmonton, Saskatoon, Winnipeg, Sioux Lookout and Toronto.
-It takes 4 nights and 3 days, passing incredibly varied scenery as you begin to understand how vast Canada really is.
+It takes four nights and three days, passing incredibly varied scenery as you begin to understand how vast Canada really is.
 The Canadian route offers the luxurious Prestige service class as well as Sleeper Plus and Economy.

-3 easy steps to book
+Four easy steps

 Step 1 - What are you after?